 My dog has diarrhoea.
 What should I do?

 Diarrhoea can be serious if left untreated.
 Dogs can dehydrate quickly so its best to make an appointment to see a vet to determine the cause and the best plan of action to treat your pet.

 When a dog drags its bottom along the ground we call it “scooting”.
 Intestinal Worms or anal glands can be the cause of this common problem.
 A visit to the veterinary clinic to check the glands would be the best option to determine the cause.

 Do you provide dog grooming?

 Yes, here at Malvern Vet Hospital we offer dog grooming.
-This takes place during weekdays and weekends, but as dog grooming is popular, we ask that you make an appointment first.
+This takes place during weekdays, but as dog grooming is popular, we ask that you make an appointment first.
 To schedule an appointment, contact us.

 Should I book in my pet for cat desexing or dog desexing?

 Some reasons owners choose to undertake cat desexing and dog desexing is:

 - to avoid common medical conditions such as mammary or testicular tumors, pyometra, prostate disease, unwanted pregnancy , urine spraying

 - to reduce the likelihood of roaming (runaways), being hit by cars and dog/cat fight injuries